Chickweed Stellaria media Greater Stitchwort S. holostea

 The fresh leaves can be used as a compress for wounds and as a sedative and astringent, as well as gargle for sore throats and mouth.
 A lotion can be made from it for irritated eyes.

-The plant can be dried and used internally to lower blood sugar for diabetics, help diarrhea, peptic ulcers and treat an internal haemorrhage.
+The plant can be dried and used internally to lower blood sugar for diabetics, help diarrhoea, peptic ulcers and treat an internal haemorrhage.

 Holly Fact File.